19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Maneuver.md

 - If the maneuver is clearly better than the damage rolled, the target (either the PC, or the NPC as judged by the GM) will just choose to take the damage instead.
 - If the maneuver is deemed impossible by the GM, the damage is taken instead.
+- Maneuvers can include items that are not part of the actual [Attack](Attack.md).
+		- *Ex.
+A guard attempting to shackle a PC could be a maneuver, if they have a weapon handy.
+The PC could choose to be [Restrained](../Conditions/Restrained.md), or take the damage, "you resist and the guard hits you with his club"*